 WIRG is managed by a committee, which is elected annually at its summer meeting, and which administers the Tebbutt Research Fund, awarding small grants towards research into the Wealden iron industry.
 For details of this fund, and of membership of the group, which at present numbers about 170, see below.

-A copy of the draft constitution can be downloaded from here either as a Word document or as a PDF file.
+A copy of the constitution can be downloaded from here as a PDF file.

 How to join WIRG